Eric L. Huntley: The Walter Rodney Bookshop

 In addition to their publishing work, the Huntleys opened a bookshop in West Ealing, London, in 1974, initially known as "The Bookshop" and later renamed the Walter Rodney Bookshop following Rodney's assassination in 1980.
 The shop became an important cultural and political hub, hosting readings, community meetings, and discussions on Black history and activism.
 Despite facing repeated racist attacks, the bookshop remained a central institution for Black British literature and activism until its closure in 1989 due to rising rents.

 Community organizing and activism

 Huntley and his wife were also deeply involved in grassroots activism beyond their publishing and bookselling efforts.
 They were key figures in the Caribbean Education and Community Workers Association (CECWA), an organization dedicated to improving educational opportunities for Black children.
 In 1975, they helped establish the Black Parents Movement (BPM) in response to the wrongful arrest of a Black schoolboy, highlighting the systemic racial discrimination within the British education system.
-In 1981, the Huntleys played a significant role in organizing the Black People's Day of Action, a landmark protest that brought 20,000 demonstrators to the streets in response to racial injustice and police brutality following the New Cross Fire.
+In 1981, the Huntleys played a significant role in organising the Black People's Day of Action, a landmark protest that brought 20,000 demonstrators to the streets in response to racial injustice and police brutality following the New Cross house fire that claimed the lives of 13 black youngsters attending a birthday party.